 Why shouldn’t parents call their children too often?

 - There is a settling in period for students to adjust to being away from home.
 During this time calls from parents can be more disruptive than helpful.
-As students will spend most of their time away from their room, calling can be a frustrating experience, particularly for the younger students.
+If children are spending too much time on the phone with their parents, they are not spending their time making friends, or enjoying the many activities.

-- During this initial period parents should limit calls to emergencies only.
+- During the first few days parents should limit calls to emergencies only.

-- Part of the ‘experience’ of participating in a summer school is for students to develop confidence, not only in English, but also in life skills.
+- Part of the summer school experience is so that students can develop confidence, not only in English, but also in life skills.
 This means it is better if they learn to survive and to face problems without turning immediately to their parents.
 Twin staff are there to help students with any problems they may have.

 What should parents do if a child phones home and is upset?

-- If upset children have called home, parents should encourage them to speak to a member of Twin staff, who will act promptly to find out the nature of the problem and who will then re-contact either the parent or the agent.
+- If upset children have called home, parents should encourage them to speak to a member of Twin staff.
+They who will act promptly to find the nature of the problem.
+We will then re-contact either the parent or the agent to provide an update.

 - All Twin staff want the students to have an enjoyable stay and be happy.
-For this reason they will investigate any issues as a matter of urgency, and will take the appropriate action.
+For this reason they will find any issues as a matter of urgency, and will take suitable action.